 6.1.1 Step 1: Assessment of Agricultural Water Systems

-Evaluating food safety hazards from agricultural water applications in leafy green operations must take into account the quality of the agricultural water system, how the agricultural water will be applied, and when it will be applied. determine the agricultural water system type.
+Evaluating food safety hazards from agricultural water applications in leafy green operations must take into account the quality of the agricultural water system, how the agricultural water will be applied, and when it will be applied.

+Prior to annual use of the water in leafy green operations a written Agricultural Water Assessment (AWA), including (i) source, and (ii) storage and conveyance as described in Appendix A, shall be prepared and performed.
+Use the AWA to determine the agricultural water system type.

 There are two types of agricultural water systems used in leafy green operations:

-Type A: Agricultural water that is unlikely to contain indicators of fecal contamination either due to natural hydrogeologic filtration or through controlled USEPA and state regulated treatment regime as demonstrated by an agricultural water assessment as outlined in Appendix A, microbial testing, and when applicable, treatment verification.
+Type A: Agricultural water that is unlikely to contain indicators of fecal contamination either due to natural hydrogeologic filtration or through controlled USEPA and state regulated treatment regime as demonstrated by an agricultural water assessment as outlined in Appendix A, microbial testing, and/or treatment verification.

+Type B: All other agricultural water systems.

+The AWA must identify conditions that are reasonably likely to introduce known or reasonably foreseeable hazards into or onto leafy greens.
+The assessment must address the following elements:

+A description (including location and nature) of the agricultural water source (for example, whether it is ground water or surface water) and the type of distribution system shall be created.
+Information in the description shall include permanent fixtures such as wells, gates, reservoirs, valves, returns, and other permanent above ground fixtures that make up a complete agricultural water system.
+This could be achieved by using maps, photographs, drawings or other means to communicate the location of permanent fixtures and the flow of the water system (including any water captured for re-use or other natural or managed features which prevent environmental runoff from entering the water system).

+The description could also include non-permanent features such as tanks, drip stations, gas powered pumps, pipes, water treatment systems, etc. that make up a complete agricultural water system

+The degree of protection from possible sources of contamination (refer to Table 0), including:

+other water users of the water system

+animal impacts (for example, animal intrusion, grazing or commercial animal feeding operation of any size)

+adjacent and nearby land uses related to animal activity, application of biological soil amendments(s) of animal origin (BSAAOs), or presence of untreated or improperly treated human waste

-Type B: All other agricultural water systems.Source: Evaluate each agricultural water source used in your leafy green operations and determine its type.
+Source: Evaluate each agricultural water source used in your leafy green operations and determine its type.

 Some agricultural water sources are supplied by a third-party provider that certifies the water is of adequate microbial quality (i.e., unlikely to contain indicators of fecal contamination).
 Example of these sources are:

-Public (e.g., municipal) or private providers that deliver certified potable water achieved through treatment or some other process
+Public (e.g., municipal) or private providers that deliver certified potable water achieved through treatment or some other process.

 Some agricultural water sources deliver water of appropriate microbial quality due to natural physical, chemical, and biological processes that filter water as it passes through the soil.
 Examples of these sources for Type A agricultural water systems are:

-Wells constructed in a manner such that contamination from outside sources (e.g., surface water or other surface chemical or biological influences / effects) is unlikely (e.g., well heads are protected, maintained, and monitored; see Appendix A for additional guidance), and water is tested to conform to standards.
+Wells constructed in a manner such that contamination from outside sources (e.g., surface water or other surface chemical or biological influences / effects) is unlikely (e.g., well heads are protected, maintained, and monitored; see Appendix A for additional guidance), and water is tested to conform to standards in Table 2C.
+For best practices in managing private wells, see section 6.3.

 Regulated recycled water (e.g., tertiary treated, purple pipe, etc.) providers that treat, test, and deliver water that is suitable for use in agricultural applications.
+Testing standards for regulated recycled water are provided in Table 2B(2).